Calendar of Free Activities

 PADDLING UP THE RIVER

-We will be combining paddling with wildlife observation and learning about riverine habitat in conjunction with Canoe Trail Friends of Mandurah & Pinjarra and Friends of Rivers, Peel.
+We will be combining paddling with wildlife observation and learning about riverine habitat in conjunction with Canoe Trail Friends and Friends of the Rivers.

 Suitable for beginners.
 Free hire of life jackets available (available in various sizes).